tayruxin/tp/docs/DeveloperGuide.md

 **MSS** <br>
 1. User requests for help to use LinkMeIn.
-2. LinkMeIn displays a link to the user guide. <br>
+2. LinkMeIn displays a window with a link to the user guide. <br>
 Use case ends.

 **Extensions** <br>